 - available by phone, chat or email 24 hours a day, 7 days a week.

 - provides information regarding many resources.

-- Visit their website or call 1-866-531-2600
+- Please visit https://www.connexontario.ca/ or call 1-866-531-2600

-The Schizophrenia Society of Ontario
+The Schizophrenia Society of Canada

 - a phone service connecting you to social, health, community and related government services.

-- Simply call 211 on your phone or visit their website
+- Simply call 211 on your phone or visit http://www.211toronto.ca/

 Taking care of a family member with a disability requires lots of dedication and hard work.
 Often, caregivers themselves need a break to prevent burnout.
 Respite services lets caregivers take a short break from the routine of caring for a family member.

 For more resources, please see our Resources page.